SiebertT/EnterpriseLinux2017/report/Task 04 DHCP/cheat-sheet DHCP.md

 3. Make Adapter 1 and Adapter 2 host only, so they can receive DHCP addresses
 4. Click the 'Advanced' dropdown menu on one of the adapters.
 Copy paste the MAC address there.
 5. In the pr001.yml file, paste down the MAC address at the static host allocation.
 Mind the `:`'s inbetween every 2 characters.
 6. Enter your newly set up VM, check out the IP addresses provided either through CLI by using `ip a` or through the GUI.
-It should be the static address 172.16.128.2 and a dynamic one.
+It should be the static address 172.16.128.2 and a dynamic one that is between the range.